miljodirektoratet/cafean/README.md

 #### Running for a new EXIOBASE version

-The code is setup to run with the prerelease version 3.9.4 of EXIOBASE which at the time of writing is not publically available on Zenodo.
+The code is setup to run with EXIOBASE version 3.9.4 which is automatically downloaded from Zenodo.
-Hence the data needs to downloaded manually for now.
-Once new versions of EXIOBASE data is available on Zenodo, one needs to configure the `download_exiobase` and `exiobase_doi` variables in `src/config.py`, adjust the `01_prepare_exiobase.py` script, and then run:
+Once new versions of EXIOBASE data is available on Zenodo, one needs to configure the `download_exiobase` and `exiobase_doi` variables in `src/config.py`, potentially adjust the `01_prepare_exiobase.py` script, and then run:

 * `01_prepare_exiobase.py` for new intermediate EXIOBASE datasets.
 * `05_SNAC.py` for new datasets.